 • How easily you can reach the main viewing zones

-3. Match your lodging to the timing of the show Your best strategy depends on whether you want to arrive early for space or keep it flexible:
+Your best move depends on whether you want to arrive early for a good spot or keep your schedule flexible:

-• A family planning for a full day before the fireworks usually prefers destinations with major daytime programming in parks, fairgrounds, or theme-park-like settings.
+• A family planning a full day before the fireworks usually prefers destinations with major daytime programming in parks, fairgrounds, or theme-park-like settings.

 Big-city attractions that deliver the strongest July 4 atmosphere